GLOBAL MARKETS-U.S. stocks climb on data, Greek hopes; bund yields up

 * Euro rallies, on track for best two-day run since March 2009

-* Oil prices fall in volatile trade (Updates to add context to story)
+* Oil prices fall in volatile trade (Adds U.S. market open, changes byline, dateline’ previous LONDON)

 By Chuck Mikolajczak

-NEW YORK, June 3 (Reuters) - Wall Street moved higher on optimism an agreement was on the horizon surrounding Greek debt and data pointed to renewed vigor in the U.S. economy, while German debt yields climbed after comments from European Central Bank President Mario Draghi.
+NEW YORK, June 3 (Reuters) - Wall Street moved higher on optimism an agreement was on the horizon surrounding Greek debt and data pointed to a rebound in the U.S. economy, while German debt yields climbed after comments from European Central Bank President Mario Draghi.

 Greece threatened to miss a loan repayment to the IMF this week, opening the way for possible default, just hours before creditors were expected to present an ultimatum offering Athens funds in return for economic reform.

-But French President Francois Hollande said Greece and its creditors are on the brink of a cash-for-reform deal.
-Markets have bounced back and forth on what seems to be a near-daily change in perception of Greece’s chances of reaching an agreement.
+But French President Francois Hollande said Greece and its creditors are on the brink of a long-awaited cash-for-reform deal, adding that any accord should be balanced.

 “The net enthusiasm in the market is reflective of hopes that the Greek crisis is going to be resolved here shortly,” said Matt Kaufler, portfolio manager at Federated Investors in Rochester, New York.

-The selloff in Europe and U.S. government debt and the sharp move in the euro mirrors the activity from mid-April to mid-May.
-Investors have bet heavily on dollar and bond rallies to continue, and have since shifted to avoid big losses.
+“Draghi’s policy is starting to show some lift in the euro zone’s aggregate inflation rate, albeit a marginal one, but nonetheless a lift.”

-U.S. economic data showed private employers picked up hiring in May.
-The data comes ahead of the U.S. Labor Department’s more comprehensive non-farm payrolls report on Friday.
+Equities in the U.S. were buoyed by the Greek hopes, along with economic data that showed the trade deficit narrowed in April while private employers picked up hiring in May.
+The data came ahead of the U.S. Labor Department’s more comprehensive non-farm payrolls report on Friday, which includes both public and private-sector employment.

 The Dow Jones industrial average rose 146.91 points, or 0.82 percent, to 18,158.85, the S&P 500 gained 11.31 points, or 0.54 percent, to 2,120.91 and the Nasdaq Composite added 36.83 points, or 0.73 percent, to 5,113.35.